§ 36-10-2. State contributions.

 (a) The State of Rhode Island shall make its contribution for the maintenance of the system, including the proper and timely payment of benefits in accordance with the provisions of this chapter and chapters 8, 16, 28, 31 and 42 of this title, by annually appropriating an amount equal to a percentage of the total compensation paid to the active membership.
 The percentage shall be computed by the actuary employed by the retirement system and shall be certified by the retirement board to the director of administration on or before the fifteenth day of October in each year.
 In arriving at the yearly employer contribution the actuary shall determine the value of:

 (3) Other income of the system.

-(c) The State of Rhode Island shall remit to the general treasurer the employer's share of the contribution for state employees, state police, and judges on a payroll frequency basis, and for teachers in a manner pursuant to § 16-16-22.
+(c) The State of Rhode Island shall remit to the general treasurer the employer's share of the contribution for state employees, state police, and judges on a payroll frequency basis on the date contributions are withheld but no later than three (3) business days following the pay period ending in which contributions were withheld, and for teachers in a manner pursuant to § 16-16-22.